solaranamnesis/babylonian-armenian-assyrian-literature/full-text-english.md

 to the Assyrian King by vassal princes, Jehu of Israel being among the number.
-Shalmaneser, whose annals and conquests are recorded upon it, was the son of Assur-natsir-pal, and died in 823 B.C., after a reign of thirty-five years.
+Shalmaneser, whose annals and conquests are recorded upon it, was the son of Assur-natsir-pal, and died in 823 BCE, after a reign of thirty-five years.
 A translation of the inscription was one of the first achievements of Assyrian decipherment, and was made by Sir.
 H. Rawlinson; and Dr.
 Hincks shortly afterward (in 1851) succeeded in reading the name of Jehu in it.
 M. Oppert translated the inscription in